Marjan23/plgeon/Comments:BIP-0090.md

 BIP 0090 is a straightforward proposal which objectively simplified Bitcoin Core and improved its performance.
 The above criticism by Voskuil is almost completely non-responsive to the proposal itself, instead choosing to invite a definition argument about "technical debt".

 --Greg Maxwell, 2017-03-14

+Maxwell's claim that the criticism is non-responsive to the proposal is incorrect.
+This proposal is not necessary to achieve the stated performance benefit objective.
+This is clearly stated above and was explained in detail on bitcoin-dev, and stands unchallenged.
+A meager amount of cache can achieve the same advantage with little effort or complexity (which has been done).
+The fact that this proposal "simplified Bitcoin Core" is irrelevant.
+This is not a Bitcoin Core proposal, it is a Bitcoin proposal. --Eric Voskuil, 2017-03-15